 - Tell Someone Where You’ll Be.
-Tell another person — not your test drive companion — where and when you’ll meet your prospect.
+Tell another person — not your test drive companion — where and when you plan to meet your potential buyer.
 Share the expected test drive route with them, if possible.

 - Limit Time Behind the Wheel.
 Don’t let your prospect linger at the wheel.
 Set a time limit for the test drive — say, 30 minutes.
-You don’t have to tell your prospect that you’re limiting the drive.
+You don’t have to tell the potential buyer you’re limiting the drive.
 Just stick to a prescribed route that incorporates a range of speeds and driving situations.

 - Arrange a Follow-Up.
 If the buyer is still interested after the drive, hash out your next steps: when you’ll touch base again and to what end.
 A serious buyer may want to negotiate a selling price at this point as well.
-You can respond to that as you see fit (see below), but don’t consummate the sale yet.
+You can respond to that as you see fit, but don’t consummate the sale yet.

 Sooner or later, those tire-kickers are going to bite.
-Here’s what you need to keep in mind once the offers start rolling in.
+But there’s still a lot to do once the offers start rolling in.